 The Shoebox Arts Team:

-KRISTINE SCHOMAKER is an Art Historian, Curator, Publisher, Art Manager and multidisciplinary artist living and working at the Brewery artist complex and Keystone Art Space in Los Angeles, California.
+KRISTINE SCHOMAKER (she/her) is an Art Historian, Curator, Publisher, Art Manager and multidisciplinary artist living and working at the Brewery artist complex and Keystone Art Space in Los Angeles, California.
 She earned her BA in Art History and MA in Studio Art from California State University at Northridge where she studied under Betty Ann Brown and Samantha Fields.
 In 2014 Kristine founded Shoebox PR aimed at helping artists gain a presence in the art world.

 Kristine is also the publisher of Art and Cake a contemporary L.A.
 Art magazine reviewing shows, interviewing art influencers and covering art world events that will impact how the Los Angeles art scene will be remembered.
 Kristine has taught art history at Antelope Valley College and Pasadena City College, formed an artist collective in Los Angeles and has organized and curated numerous art exhibitions throughout Southern California.
 She is currently the president of the California State University Northridge Arts Alumni Association.